heloisadalonso/heloisadalonso/README.md

 - 👋 Hi, I’m Helo;
 - 👀 I’m interested in front-end, PHP & mySQL and software engineering;
 - 🌱 I’m currently learning HTML, CSS, JavaScript;
-- 📫 How to reach me at linkedin: Heloísa Dalonso or e-mail: heloisadalonso@gmail.com;
+- 📫 How to reach me:
+-     📍 linkedin: www.linkedin.com/in/heloísa-dalonso-25074318b;
+-     📍 e-mail: heloisadalonso@gmail.com;

 <!---
 heloisadalonso/heloisadalonso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.